KarimAlMaghribi/Regress/README.md

 ## Usage

-`text-extraction` now takes the path to a PDF either as the first command line argument or via the `PDF_PATH` environment variable.
+`text-extraction` expects the path to a PDF either as the first command line argument or via the `PDF_PATH` environment variable.
 The `classifier` expects an `OPENAI_API_KEY` environment variable.

+The `prompt-manager` reads the database connection string from `DATABASE_URL`.
+Without this variable it falls back to a local SQLite file `prompts.db`.
+When running via Docker Compose, a `postgres:15` container is started and the service connects to it using `postgres://postgres:postgres@db:5432/regress`.
-The `prompt-manager` uses a lightweight SQLite database located at `prompts.db`.
-It exposes `/prompts` to retrieve all stored prompts and automatically creates the table on startup if it does not exist.
+`/prompts` exposes all stored prompts and the table is created automatically if it does not exist.

 ## Running with Docker